 The DoE recently released the Server Energy Measurement Protocol ( www.energystar.gov/index.cfm?c=products.pr_servers_ datacenters) and is working with companies to test and adopt it.

 "The protocol establishes a procedure for attaching an energy-usage measurement to existing performance measurements for servers,"said Jonathon Koomey, a Lawrence Berkeley National Laboratory staff scientist who is working on the project.

 This is important because there currently is no standard way of measuring servers' energy-related performance, he noted.
 The ability to accurately gauge energy usage is critical to determining conservation efforts' effectiveness, he added.

-Modular systems.
+The nonprofit Standard Performance Evaluation Corp. ( www.spec.org)—which includes companies such as AMD, IBM, Intel, Microsoft, and database vendor Sybase—is working on a set of benchmarks related to servers' energy usage, which could be finalized in the near future.Modular systems.
 APC and Emerson Network Power are developing modular power and cooling systems.
 These products would let companies add modules—and thus relatively small amounts of power and cooling capacity—as data centers grow, explained Emerson vice president of power engineering Peter Panfil.
 Businesses would thus efficiently use only what is needed at a specific time, he noted.

-Project Blackbox.
+APC calls its system Infra-Struxure.
+Emerson named its product the Adaptive Architecture.Project Blackbox.
 Sun recently created Project Blackbox, in which a complete data center can operate in a standard 20-foot-long shipping container equipped with a cooling system and multiple power and high-speed-networking connectors.

 Sun engineered these servers to reduce heat and distribute power more effectively and thus use energy 20 percent more efficiently than standard 10,000-square-foot data centers.